 Switch to the “Schedules” main tab and then the “Schedules” sub-tab.

 Click the green “+” at the bottom left.
-When prompted by the dialog choose “Setpoint Manager Scheduled” for the class and then click “Apply”.
+When prompted by the dialog choose “Temperature” for the class and then click “Apply”.

 Leave the other fields as they are.